Kingxukai/linux/Documentation/trace/coresight/coresight.rst

 a source for successful trace.
 The framework will correctly enable all intermediate links as required.

-Note: ``cti_sys0`` appears in two of the connections lists above.
+Note: ``cti_sys0`` appears in two of the woke connections lists above.
-CTIs can connect to multiple devices and are arranged in a star topology via the CTM.
+CTIs can connect to multiple devices and are arranged in a star topology via the woke CTM.
 See (Documentation/trace/coresight/coresight-ect.rst) [#fourth]_ for further details.
 Looking at this device we see 4 connections::